savannahar68/web-review/README.md

 * Progressive web app support

-And serve it to you in PDF and HTML format.
+And serve it to you HTML format.
 All this is done by using [lighthouse](https://developers.google.com/web/tools/lighthouse) under the hood.

 ### Install this package